In his own words – London artist Gary Drostle’s background.

 I initially began working as a mural artist for a project for Haringey Hospitals and spent two years painting murals there.
 Following on from that project I founded Haringey Mural Workshop.
 At the same time I served on the executive of Haringey Arts Council for two years and worked closely with many different community groups.

+Haringey Mural Workshop was formed by myself and four colleauges from the Haringey Hospital Arts Project.
+Artists, Ruth Priestly; Hilary Loebner; Joanne Elaine White; Paul Beaumont and myself formed the mural painting team inspired by Greenwich Mural Workshop from my home town.
 Perhaps our best work as Haringey Mural Workshop, and my first major commission was in 1987 to paint a series of murals for Alexandra Palace – ‘The History of The Peoples Palace’.
-If you look carefully you can spot a portrait of Gary and the team in the mural.
+If you look carefully you can spot a portrait of myself and the team in the mural.

 The first mosaic work